THELMA & LOUISIANA

 Once back into the swing of Southwestern living, we followed-up and corresponded several times and spoke repeatedly on the phone with Thelma.
 The letters and notes added to the debris of Tooleiana we were collecting.
 Then the letters stopped.
 Thelma died in August of 1985, a mere 18 months after our visit.

 The film rights for A Confederacy of Dunces were now three years with Bumbershoot and the film still unrealized at the time of her death.
 Thelma had related to us that she had met with Maidee Walker and read her script.
 Yes, Maidee had written a script, based on her son’s great novel.
-I met with Maidee in Dallas, whereupon she provided me with a copy of her script.
-It was not as crisp as Ken’s book.
-But it was complete and tonally consistent to the novel.
+I met with Maidee at her studio lot office, whereupon she provided me with a copy of her script.
+It was complete and tonally consistent to the novel.

 A Confederacy of Dunces remains the greatest movie never made, nearly 40 years in the unmaking.
 With characteristic vanity, Thelma fancied none other than John Huston as the director.
 A young Scott Kramer at Twentieth Century Fox first snapped up the film rights to A Confederacy of Dunces.
 Kramer had hoped to convince John Belushi to portray Ignatius, or Iggy Piggy, as Thelma called the character, but Belushi would have meetings with Kramer and forget who he was.
 Shortly thereafter, Belushi died.
 Then Johnny Carson Productions held the rights for a while.
 Finally, in October of 1982, Bumbershoot Productions, owned by Forth Worth tycoon, John Langdon, bought the property rights for $175,000.
 Stars like John Candy were considered, then Chris Farley, John Goodman.
 TriStar Pictures chairman, Mike Medavoy, attempted to launch the film with Orion Pictures, convincing Harold Ramis to direct.
 Orion flinched and Ramis shopped the property over to Fox, whereupon veteran producer Scott Rudin ate it up.
 There were, along the way, lawsuits, threats, typical Hollywood shenanigans.